RGivisiez/Heisenberg-SSE/README.md

 **Example:**

 For a 1D Heiserberg model with spin 1/2 and periodic boundary condition, the exact ground state energy is Eg=-0.44395398.
-So, the mean energy per site should converge to  Eg as the inverse temperature beta goes to infinity, like in the figure below.
+So, the mean energy per spin should converge to  Eg as the inverse temperature beta goes to infinity, like in the figure below.

 ![Ground_state_energy](Graphs/Ground_state_energy.png)